Alessandro-json/AI_PostProcessing_Detection/README.md

 The core observation motivating this work is that AI-generated image detectors are typically evaluated on clean, uncompressed images.
 In practice, images circulating online have almost always undergone some form of post-processing — compression, re-uploading, re-digitization — that disrupts detector performance.
 This project investigates whether jointly predicting authenticity and post-processing type leads to more robust detection.

 ---
+## Experimental roadmap

+We first trained RGB single-task baselines for fake detection and transformation classification, then compared them with RGB multi-task models using different loss weightings.
+This allowed us to evaluate whether the two tasks benefit from being learned jointly.

+Since the RGB multi-task experiments showed trade-offs between fake detection and transformation classification, we extended the multi-task setting with additional cues.
+Frequency information was introduced to better capture post-processing traces, while depth maps were added to provide geometric information about scene structure.
+We then combined depth and frequency in a shared multimodal model and tested a gated fusion variant, where modality weights are learned separately for the two heads.

+Finally, ViT-based models were evaluated as an alternative to the ResNet backbone, in order to test whether global patch-level attention could improve the joint detection task.

 ## Dataset